kkredit/gvsu-acs/README.md

 ## Purpose of this repo

-I am a masters student taking GVSU's Computing and Information Systems program.
+I am a masters student taking GVSU's Computing and Information Systems (CIS) program.
 This is a repository of projects I have worked on in my classes.

 I see this as a reference for my future self as well as a modest coding resume.